dmakvh/eureka/Getting-started-with-Eureka.md

 * You can download the Eureka Client binary by using this URL "http://search.maven.org/#search%7Cga%7C1%7Ceureka-client"

-* To add eureka client to your maven dependency, use the following
+* You can add the eureka client as a maven dependency
 ```xml
  <dependency>
   <groupId>com.netflix.eureka</groupId>